Spatial-Temporal-Textual Point Processes for Crime Linkage Detection: Real-data study

 \subsection{Dataset}

 We study a data set of 10,056 crime incidents recorded by the Atlanta Police Department from early 2016 to the end of 2017.
 Each incident is associated with a 911 call, with information including crime category, time and location of the incident, and comprehensive text descriptions entered by the police officer.
-Two crime events are said to be linked if they are in the same crime series.
-We only have a handful of identified crime series by police, consisting of 6 crime series and a total of 56 events in these series.
+Two crime incidents are said to be linked if they are in the same crime series.
+We only have a handful of identified crime series by police, consisting of 6 crime series and a total of 56 incidents in these series.
 Thus, this also shows the importance of an unsupervised learning approach.
-Here, the labels for the crime series are not used for fitting the model but are only used for validation (hence, our approach can be viewed as unsupervised learning).
+Here, the labels for the crime series are not used for fitting the model but are only used for validation.

 We preprocess the raw data as follows.
-(1) \textit{Discretize the continuous geolocation of the crime events according to beats}.
+(1) \textit{Discretize the continuous geolocation of the crime incidents according to beats}.
 We associate each crime incident using the policing beat index.
 Atlanta is divided into 80 disjoint beats.
-(2) \textit{Initialize base intensities}.
+(2) \textit{Normalize the call time}.
+We regard the call time (when the dispatch center receives the 911 call) as each crime incident's initial time.
+For ease of calculation, we then normalize this time to the range of $[0, 1]$, i.e., the time horizon corresponds to $T = 1$.
+(3) \textit{Initialize base intensities}.
 We estimate the base intensity by estimating the average number of incidents in each beat and within the time horizon.
-(3) \textit{Construct Bag-of-Words representations for text documents}.
-We normalize the text to lower-cases so that, e.g., the distinction between ``The'' and ``the'' are ignored; we also remove stop-words, independent punctuation, low text-frequency (TF) terms, and the terms that appeared in most documents (high document frequency terms).
+(4) \textit{Construct Bag-of-Words representations for text documents}.
+We normalize the text to lower-cases so that, e.g., the distinction between ``The'' and ``the'' are ignored; we also remove stop-words, independent punctuation, low term-frequency (TF) terms, and the terms that appeared in most documents (high document frequency terms).
 Then we compute the \textit{Bag-of-Words} vector for each police report using 7,039 keywords.
-For the document's feature vector, each entry corresponds to the \textit{TF-IDF} value of a keyword (called the bi-grams) that appears in the corpus.
-(4) We study two particular categories of crime: burglary and robbery, as the same category cases may define similar \emph{M.O.} There are 349 \textbf{burglary} crimes (23 of them are labeled) and 333 \textbf{robbery} crimes (23 of them are labeled), respectively.
-We also compare with groups with 305 \textbf{mixed} types of crimes (56 of them are labeled).
+For the document's feature vector, each entry corresponds to the \textit{TF-IDF} value of a keyword or bi-gram (a sequence of two adjacent words from a string of text) that appears in the corpus.
+(5) We study two particular categories of crime: burglary and robbery, as the same category cases may define similar \emph{M.O.} There are 349 \emph{burglary} crimes (23 of them are labeled) and 333 \emph{robbery} crimes (23 of them are labeled), respectively.
+We also compare with groups with 305 \emph{mixed} types of crimes (56 of them are labeled).